How to Help:

 - First aid kits like the Mini Drawstring First Aid Kit and Primary Care™ First Aid Pouch will come in handy for diabetics and non-diabetics alike.

-- For people with diabetes, items like the 1 oz Bottle of Lotion and EOS™ Lip Balm Ball can help combat the dry skin that's often associated with the disease.
+- For people with diabetes, items like the .5 oz Hand and Body Lotion and Honeybee Organic Lip Balm can help combat the dry skin that's often associated with the disease.

 - The Healthy Walking Sliding Brochure is full of information about the benefits of walking.

-- The Healthy Snacks Words Plus™ Rectangle is a magnet that makes it easy to think of healthy and delicious snack ideas (a kid-friendly version is also available).
+- The Healthy Snacks Words Plus™ Rectangle is a magnet that makes it easy to think of healthy and delicious snack ideas.

 - General health and wellness items.